 The heart of Terra is the workspace - where you can organize and access data and tools and perform analyses.
 It includes built-in interfaces for documentation (the dashboard), data, interactive analysis and bulk analysis (pipelining/workflows) tools, and provenance (a Job History - i.e. record of all submitted workflows).To learn more, see the Workspaces section in Terra Support.

 Each workspace has its own unique Google bucket for storage (white rectangle with storage icon inside the pale green workspace above).
-The workspace bucket exists on the Google Cloud Platform, and is created/deleted when the workspace is created/deleted.
+The workspace bucket exists on the Google Cloud, and is created/deleted when the workspace is created/deleted.

 How is a workspace bucket different from any other Google bucket?
-Unlike external Google buckets, the workspace bucket is special - it is covered by Terra's built-in security (see Terra security posture to learn more) and interfaces with Terra directly so you can see what’s inside it and manipulate it from the Files section of the workspace Data page.
-You can point/link to - and access - data in a Google bucket - workspace or external - from one or more data tables (the table icon in the top right of each workspace above), which integrate directly with workflows in Terra.
+Unlike external Google buckets, the workspace bucket is covered by Terra's built-in security (see Terra security posture to learn more) and is exposed in the Terra user interface: you can see what’s inside it and manipulate it from the Files section of the workspace Data page.
+You can point to data in a Google bucket - workspace or external - from one or more data tables.
+Workflows can use the metadata in the table to pull the data files into the virtual compute engine for analysis.

-The bucket and Google project are "attached" to the workspace.
-If you delete the workspace, you delete the bucket and the Google project.
-And when you share workspace ownership with colleagues, you also share the workspace Google bucket (see Best practices for sharing and protecting data resources to learn more) with the same permission levels.
+The bucket is "attached" to the workspace.
+If you delete the workspace, you delete the bucket and whatever data is stored there.
+And when you share workspace ownership with colleagues, you also share the workspace Google bucket and its contents with the same permission levels.
+See Best practices for sharing and protecting data resources to learn more.

 The Cloud Environment consists of a Google Cloud virtual machine (VM or cluster) loaded with software, a boot disk and Persistent Disk storage.
-You can delete and update the Cloud Environment as your software needs evolve for your analysis.
+You can delete and update the Cloud Environment as your software and computational power needs evolve.